Reverse Mortgage Information and FAQ’s

 Who qualifies for a reverse mortgage?

 Reverse mortgages are designed for homeowners at least 62 years of age.
 They typically have moderate to significant equity in their homes who want to eliminate debts or receive additional cash.
+They can also be used to purchase a new home!
+A Financial Assessment will be done to ensure that the borrower meets FHA’s income and credit requirements.
 There are a few reverse mortgage options to choose from, so we’ll help you find the right one for you.
 Give us a call for information and to learn more.

 Do my spouse and I both need to be 62 or older?